chtozamm/astroblog/src/pages/blog/welcome-aboard.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: "Setting Sail on the Astroblogship"
 pubDate: 2024-04-09
 description: "Initially, I embarked on this project to acquaint myself with Astro.
-However, I've decided to transform it..."
+However, I've decided to transform it into my personal blog..."
 author: "Mark M"
 tags: ["astro"]
 ---